 Committing changes

-Every Moment doc is a collection of Markdown files, stored in a git repository, on your device’s local storage.
-This guide will demonstrate how to use the Moment desktop app’s built-in git integration to inspect changes to a Moment doc, commit them to repo history, and to inspect the document history.
+Every Moment doc is a collection of Markdown files stored in a Git repository on your device’s local storage.
+This guide will demonstrate how to use the Moment desktop app’s built-in git integration to inspect changes to a Moment doc, commit them to repo history and inspect the document history.

 Prerequisites